 6. If dismissed from the program, a student must not be enrolled for two semesters.
 Application for readmission may be initiated during the second semester.
 Readmission is not guaranteed, and prior academic performance and student conduct/disposition in the program will be considered.
 The academic program reserves the right to place specific conditions and contingencies on any offer of readmission.

-Requirements for the Master of Arts in Teaching with a Major in Education
+Requirements for the Master of Arts in Teaching with a Concentration in Middle or Secondary Track

 MSED 5600Content Teaching Methods of Middle Grades or Secondary Education3